Phosphoenix/ViperBoxInterface/README.md

 ## :desktop_computer: Installation and usage

-To be able to use this software, you need to have a computer with Windows 10 or newer installed and a ViperBox.
+To be able to use this software, you need to have a computer with Windows 10 or newer installed.
+To do experiments, you also need a ViperBox.

 ### Installation